jorgef/engineeringladders/Managing-Managers.md

 ## Relationships

-Most managers will excel at building relationships with their direct reports (managing down) and with their supervisor (managing up).
-But they tend to undervalue their relationships with the rest of the organization (managing across), making it hard for them to succeed at cross-team initiatives and at building coalitions in times of need.
+Most managers will excel at building relationships with their direct reports (managing down) and with their supervisor (managing up), but they tend to undervalue their relationships with the rest of the organization (managing across).
+Lack of focus on horizontal relationships adds risk to cross-team initiatives and reduces the manager's visibility of the team's impact.

 ![Relationships](/charts/dashboard-relationships.png)